Jesha2/ColorAndFontChangeOnClick/README.md

 # Projects
-This is a DOM java script project. when you click on the name it changes the color and font of the name
+This is a DOM java script project.
+When you click on the name it changes the color and font of the name